ShaunakSensarma/Data_Structures_Algorithms/README.md

 7. Combinations with given sum with no repetition and sorted way.
 8. Subset sum.
 9. Subset sum with unique subsets.
+10. Print all permutations of a given array.